DevilInTheCode/casino.koplugin/README.md

 Only Russian language :)
-Write for kindle paperwhite 4. if you need another languages or games inside this plugin put this ai generated lua thrash in deepseek and he do it for you.
+Write for kindle paperwhite 4. if you need another languages or games inside this plugin put this ai generated lua trash in deepseek and he do it for you.

 ## 🎰 Игры